CenturyLinkCloud/PublicKB/CenturyLink Private Cloud on VMware Cloud Foundation/how-to-securely-connect.md

 {{{
-  "title": "How to securely connect to CenturyLink Private Cloud on VMware Cloud Foundation", "date": "5-17-2018",
+  "title": "How to securely connect",
+  "date": "5-17-2018",
   "author": "Anthony Hakim",
   "attachments": [],